 Having a plan in place to manage restricted stock units can help by systematically diversifying your awards upon vesting.
 Much like the “set it and forget it” approach to saving, taking some of the thought out of what to do with vested RSUs can help avoid an inclination to hold onto too much company stock.

 Financial planning for equity compensation is also important for tax purposes.
 When RSUs vest they are included in your W-2 as ordinary income.
-You’ll need to ensure enough tax has been withheld and that you have enough cash to pay the tax due.
+You’ll need to ensure your withholding is accurate and that you have the cash to pay the tax due.
 This may mean selling a portion of stock.

 Depending on your outlook for the firm and overall situation, you may decide to hold onto the stock for over a year for more favorable long-term capital gains tax treatment.